NguyenThanhHungDev140503/EveryThing-For-AI/Manus/ManusInstrution.md

-Diagram insertion preference for web applications

-When inserting diagrams into a web application based on a document

-When inserting diagrams into a web application based on a document, only insert the diagrams themselves and not any other content, such as surrounding text or basic syntax.

 Preferred output language for textual content

 When generating textual content or essays

 When generating textual content or essays, the user prefers the output to be in Vietnamese.

-Information retrieval and synthesis best practice

-When gathering and synthesizing information

-When performing information retrieval and synthesis, search and retrieve information from more than 10 websites before synthesizing the information.